Organoid: Gastric organoid

+Liver and pancreatic organoids

+Liver progenitor cells, expressing both bile duct and hepatocyte markers, have been known to form organoids in 3D culture conditions with Matrigel and become fully functioning hepatocytes when placed in diseased mouse livers.
+Later studies demonstrated that similar bipotent progenitor cells derived from adult human bile ducts can be multiplied and maintained long-term in the laboratory; and both human and mouse hepatocytes successfully formed 3D organoid cultures which integrated efficiently into living tissue.
+Alternatively, it has been shown that if human PSCs are differentiated into hepatic endodermal cells in a 2D culture together with human mesenchymal stem cells and human endothelial cells, when placed in Matrigel they spontaneously form clusters with their own blood vessel networks.
+When transplanted into in-vivo environments, these clusters can integrate and form functional liver tissue.

+Mouse pancreatic organoids form when embryonic pancreatic progenitor cells are plated in Matrigel, and it has been demonstrated that both mouse and human pancreatic organoids generate from adult pancreatic tissue and can differentiate into both duct cells and endocrine cells when transplanted into an organism.

 Lingual organoid

 Lingual organoids are organoids that recapitulate, at least partly, aspects of the tongue physiology.
 Epithelial lingual organoids have been generated using BMI1 expressing epithelial stem cells in three-dimensional culture conditions through the manipulation of EGF, WNT, and TGF-β.
 This organoid culture, however, lacks taste receptors, as these cells do not arise from Bmi1 expressing epithelial stem cells.
 Lingual taste bud organoids containing taste cells, however, have been created using the LGR5+ or CD44+ stem/progenitor cells of circumvallate (CV) papilla tissue.
 These taste bud organoids have been successfully created both directly from isolated Lgr5- or LGR6-expressing taste stem/progenitor cells. and indirectly, through the isolation, digestion, and subsequent culturing of CV tissue containing Lgr5+ or CD44+ stem/progenitor cells.

 Cerebellar organoid

 Cerebellar organoid or hind brain organoids tend to recapitulate the cellular diversity of the fetal cerebellum along with some of its distinct cytoarchitectural features.
 The generation of cerebellar tissue from PSCs requires a secondary induction which leads to the formation of isthmic organizer, which first appears in the cell aggregate in 3D culture.
 Over the years this area of research has led to cerebellar organoid development which involves the patterning of human pluripotent stem cells resulting in the generation of both cerebellar excitatory and inhibitory progenitor populations.
 This includes the rhombic lip and the ventricular zone progenitors.
-Although further resarch is still ongoing in context of functional and morphological development of Purkinje cells over a longer period of developmental time.
+Although further research is still ongoing in context of functional and morphological development of Purkinje cells over a longer period of developmental time.